Reduction systems and degree bounds for integration: Complete reduction systems

-Based on the last property listed in the previous lemma, a complete reduction system for $L$ that induces a terminating reduction relation enables to decide straightforwardly if $L(u)=f$ has a solution $u \in C[t_1,\dots,t_n]$ for given $f \in C[t_1,\dots,t_n]$ and to compute such a solution if it exists, as illustrated in Example~\ref{ex:NormanMain}.
-In fact, for any polynomial $f$, we can compute an additive decomposition $f=L(u)+r$ this way, where $r$ is the normal form of $f$ and hence lies in a direct complement of $\im(L)$ as mentioned above.
-Moreover, if the right hand side of the equation has the form $f_0+\sum_{i=1}^mc_if_i$ with $f_i \in C[t_1,\dots,t_n]$ and undetermined $c_i \in C$ as in \eqref{eq:MainEquation}, then, using such a reduction system to reduce every $f_i$ to its normal form, we can obtain an explicit representation of all $c \in C^m$ that permit a solution $u \in C[t_1,\dots,t_n]$ along with a representation of a corresponding $u$.
+has a solution $u \in C[t]$ for given $f \in C[t]$.
+At the same time, it allows to compute such a solution if it exists, as illustrated in Example~\ref{ex:NormanMain}.
+In fact, for any polynomial $f$, we can compute an additive decomposition $f=L(u)+r$ in this way, where $r$ is the normal form of $f$.
+Since the reduction system is complete, the normal form lies in a direct complement of $\im(L)$ and hence is unique.
+Moreover, if the right hand side of \eqref{eq:ODE} has the form $f_0+\sum_{i=1}^mc_if_i$ with $f_i \in C[t]$ and undetermined $c_i \in C$ as in \eqref{eq:MainEquation}, then, using such a reduction system to reduce every $f_i$ to its normal form, we can obtain an explicit representation of all $c \in C^m$ that permit a solution $u \in C[t]$ along with a representation of a corresponding $u$.

-If $p \in C[x_1,\dots,x_n][t_1,\dots,t_n,t_1^{-1},\dots,t_n^{-1}]$ is given such that \eqref{eq:defL} holds, a precomplete set of \emph{basic reduction rules} $(P,Q,B)$ where $Q$ is just a (Laurent) monomial can be created easily.
+If $p \in C[\param][t,t^{-1}]$ is given such that \eqref{eq:defL} holds, a precomplete set of \emph{basic reduction rules} $(P,Q,B)$ where $Q$ is just a (Laurent) monomial can be created easily.
 However, these basic rules do not form a complete reduction system in general.
-So, the general outline to construct a complete reduction system $S$ for given $L$ w.r.t.\ $<$ naturally is as follows, see also \cite{NormanCriticalPair}. \begin{enumerate} \item Create basic rules $r_1,\dots,r_m$ from $(p,1,true)$. \item Compute a complete reduction system $S$ from $\{r_1,\dots,r_m\}$. \end{enumerate} How this can be done in detail will be discussed for the rest of this section.
-Before we do that, we still need to point out an important algorithmic aspect.
+So, given $L$ and $<$, the general outline to construct a complete reduction system naturally is as follows, see also~\cite{NormanCriticalPair}. \begin{enumerate} \item Create basic rules $r_1,\dots,r_m$ from $(p,1,true)$. \item Compute a complete reduction system $S$ from $\{r_1,\dots,r_m\}$. \end{enumerate} How this can be done in detail will be discussed for the rest of this section.
+In particular, Algorithm~\ref{alg:CItoRR} can produce the basic rules, which are the input for the completion process given by Procedure~\ref{proc:NormanCompletion} or by Procedure~\ref{proc:RefinedCompletion}.
+Before entering this discussion, we still need to point out an important algorithmic aspect.